bbauska/Coursera-Bootstrap/readme.md

 For example, we use #myCarousel.

-In this case you\'re saying select that particular HTML element for which the ID is myCarousel.
+In this case you&apos;re saying select that particular HTML element for which the ID is myCarousel.

-That\'s the other way of selecting, by specifying an ID for an element.
+That&apos;s the other way of selecting, by specifying an ID for an element.

 The third possibility is to select elements by the classes which have applied to that.